Find a spider by...

 webs and egg sacs

-(resembling some known Venatrix species (Dr. Volker Framenau) the lightly coloured
+(resembling some Venatrix species (Dr. Volker Framenau) but the

 abdominal underside lacks the usual spots or bands of Venatrix species)